 1.2 College of Public Speaking's judgement on Reasonable Adjustment

-However the ultimate responsibility for a student participating on a training programme lies either with the student themselves or the employer placing them on the course.
+However, the ultimate responsibility for a student participating in a training program lies either with the student themselves or the employer placing them on the course.

 The College of Public Speaking will offer an impartial assessment as to whether it believes the potential student suitable for training